 WSCP Wakefield Safeguarding Children Partnership.
-This has replaced WDSCB Wakefield District Safeguarding Children Board.

 Signs Of Safety - an approach to family intervention work, used across the Continuum of Need.
 This has been incorporated into Wakefield Families Together - Connecting Practice Approach now used in Wakefield.

 Restorative Approach - using language and skills to reduce conflict and foster relationships to help people reach sustainable solutions to problems.
 This is the overarching aim of any work and training in Wakefield district.